Computer Station Nation is reader-supported.

 Symptoms: how to know if you have a double-click problem

-• Single clicks open programs or files instead of selecting them
+- Single clicks open programs or files instead of just selecting them

-• Dragging files drops them unexpectedly mid-drag
+- Dragging files drops them unexpectedly mid-drag

-• In games, single clicks fire twice (double-shots in FPS, double-ability activation)
+- In games, single clicks fire twice (double-shots in FPS, double-ability activation)

-• Right-click menus appear and immediately disappear
+- Right-click menus appear and immediately disappear

-• The Windows double-click speed test shows inconsistent results
+- The Windows double-click speed test shows inconsistent results

-What causes double-clicking?
+What actually causes double-clicking?

 Diagnosis: confirm the double-click issue